docelic/Viper/README.md

 Here follows a summarized list of Viper's key features, especially those that may differ from traditional config management or LDAP principles.
 (The explanations on how or why Viper does what it does can be found in other sections below; this section focuses only the high-level summary of user functionality.)

-Viper relies on Debconf, OpenLDAP, ISC DHCP, and a software configuration management tool (such as Puppet) for full operation.
+Viper uses on Debconf, OpenLDAP, ISC DHCP, and a software configuration management tool (such as Puppet) for the complete setup.

 One Viper server instance can store and serve data for multiple separate customers, with multiple separate machines each.